-Helping Gen Z find outdoor communities
+Helping Gen Z find outdoor activity communities

 Mobile | UX case study